-Item:1 The Pondicherry University Pogulations, Doodo :: regulations R2013, its curriculum for 1 to 8 semesters and syllabi for 1 to 8 semesters for the B.Tech., Electrical and Elec tornes Engineering were discussed and approved for the Fourth year students admitted in the academic Year 2017-18 and Third Year students academic Voor 2018 10, it is and third real students admitted in the academic real 2018-19.
+The Pondicherry University Regulations R2013, its curriculum for 1 to 8 Item:1 semesters and syllabi for 1 to 8 semesters for the B.Tech., Electrical and Elec tonics Engineering were discussed and approved for the Fourth year students admitted in the academic Year 2017-18 and Third Year students admitted in the academic Year 2018-19.
 It has also been approved to conduct Examination and Evaluation by SMVEC Autonomous System.
-14

-Item:2 The SMVEC Autonomous Regulations R2019, its curriculum for 1 to 8 semesters and syllabi for 1 to 4 semesters, for B.Tech - Electrical and Electronics Engineering were discussed.
+The SMVEC Autonomous Regulations R2019, its curriculum for 1 to 8 semesters and syllabi for 1 to 4 semesters, for B.Tech - Electrical and Electronics Engineering were discussed.